manolaz/primal-health-solana-x402/README.md

 2. Update your wallet address to your production wallet
 3. Test thoroughly before deploying!
 4. Consider implementing additional security measures

 ---

+## Roadmap & Future Potential

+Primal Health is designed to scale from this MVP to a global standard for decentralized insurance.

+### 🚀 Phase 1: MVP (Current)

+- **Core Infrastructure:** Solana Devnet smart contracts, x402 payment integration.
+- **Basic Privacy:** AES-256 encryption and DID-based identity.
+- **Proof of Concept:** End-to-end flow for diagnostic submission and claim payout.

+### 🛡️ Phase 2: Enhanced Privacy (Next Steps)

+- **Zero-Knowledge Proofs (ZKPs):** Implement ZKPs to allow insurance providers to verify "Is the result positive?" without ever seeing the raw data.
+- **Multi-Sig Wallets:** Enhanced security for insurance provider treasuries.

+### 🌍 Phase 3: Mainnet & Adoption

+- **Mainnet Launch:** Deploy contracts to Solana Mainnet Beta.
+- **Provider API:** SDK for existing insurance companies to plug into the Primal Health network.
+- **Mobile App:** Native mobile experience for patients to manage claims on the go.

+### 🏥 Phase 4: Ecosystem Expansion

+- **Lab Marketplace:** Allow diagnostic labs to become verified data publishers.
+- **Cross-Chain Interoperability:** Bridge identity and reputation to other networks.

+---